 Well done for sticking to your quitting smoking plan.
 Addictions are the worst to break.
 For some people it takes up to 12 weeks to feel semi-normal again and adjust to their new lifstyle without cigarettes.

-withdrawal symptoms are stressful and uncomfortable but your reward is your improved health in the long term.
+I know the withdrawal symptoms are stressful and uncomfortable but your reward is your improved health in the long term.
 I've seen this stated elsewhere and it sounds a bit silly but there's even a suggestion that quitters should plan a period of mourning over the loss of cigarettes and that it will help them get over the withdrawal depression.
 Some Quitting Smoking Tips are:

 - Take an antioxidant supplement.
 Especially one with vitamin C. Infact taking 1000mg of vitamin C twice to three times a day will help to boost your immune system and rebuild tar damaged tissues.